 Foundational to P2P success: Master Data Management

-Master data management is critical to the success of any purchase-to-pay (P2P) or spend analytics initiative, since enhancing master data leads to the ability to make better decisions and drive sourcing and compliance benefits.
+Master data management is critical to the success of any purchase-to-pay (P2P) or spend analytics initiative, since enhancing master data leads to the ability to make better decisions and drive sourcing, improve compliance, and help achieve Environmental, Social, and Governance (ESG) goals.
 While it is not often considered a fun and rewarding project like a P2P implementation, and thus often an overlooked piece of the puzzle, many of the benefits ascribed to P2P and spend analytics are the result of rigorous and proactive master data management.
 The quality of the input determines the quality of the results.
 It’s the classic “garbage in, garbage out” scenario.

 There are typically two key master data components that serve as input into the P2P processes: vendor master data and item master data.